- Home Improvement

 It's flat head screwdriver partner has just that...a flat head.
 This type fits screws with just one slot across it's head.

 Why do you need both?
-Because the world uses both and likes to keep which one it currently favors a secret from you.
-As anyone who has had to repair an errant piece of furniture or baby crib will need either or.
-So, it's best to prepare for both worlds...so to speak.
+Because the world uses both...always.
+It likes to keep which one it currently favors a secret from you.
+As anyone who has had to repair an errant piece of anything...or baby crib; the screaming agony of not owning both will halt the progress of your life and leave you depressed in a fetal position.

 Ladies and gentlemen, the fun filled world of screw drivers...